Ranavijaya-class landing craft

 The Ranavijaya-class landing craft is a landing craft utility developed by the Colombo Dockyard Limited for the Sri Lanka Navy.
-Two ships of this class have been built and both have been used in several amphibious operations.
+Two ships of this class have been built; the Ranagaja commissioned in 1991 and the Ranavijaya commissioned in 1994.

 Based on this class a Fast Landing Craft was built by Colombo Dockyard for the Maldivian Coast Guard, the smaller craft was 28m in length and has an aluminum hull.